 Qualified Electronic Signature within the EU and Switzerland

 Some documents require a Qualified Electronic Signature, such as loan agreements within Switzerland and Germany.
 Each country differs on what documents require a Qualified Electronic Signature.
 A Qualified Certificate for a Qualified Electronic Signature can only be purchased from a Certificate Authority who is also ISO 15408 accredited as per the eIDAS and ZertES regulation.
-Within our Enterprise version, we do offer Qualified Electronic Signature through Swisscom which is a Certificate Authority within Switzerland and the EU.
-The signing process is the same, but we add an additional certificate from Swisscom.
+Within our Enterprise version, we do offer Qualified Electronic Signature through Swisscom, which is a Certificate Authority within Switzerland and the EU.
+The signing process is the same, but we add a certificate from Swisscom.
 We choose Swisscom because their services don't require access to the document, which ensures the privacy of our customers.

 This overview of specific e-signature laws is not a comprehensive overview of the requirements of e-signature laws in the United States or other countries, is for educational and informational purposes only, and is not intended, and should not be construed, as legal advice.